 - With a fork, mash the black garlic and roasted garlic together.

 - Once they are well combined, put it into a bowl and add 3-4 tablespoons of oil and any garlic oil from the foil into the bowl and continue to mix everything together until you have a soft black garlic mash.
 Set this aside.

 - In a frying pan, add 2-3 tablespoons of oil with 2 tablespoons of butter and set the stove to medium low heat.

 - Once the butter has melted, add the garlic mash into the oil and toast it for 3-5 minutes, spreading it out as much as you can into a thin single layer on the pan while keeping the garlic moving (so it doesn't burn)

-- Bump up the heat to medium heat and add in the noodles and mix the garlic mash into the noodles for about 1 minute
+- Turn the heat up to medium heat and add in the noodles and mix the garlic mash into the noodles for about 1 minute

 - Add in the sauce and continue to flip and mix the noodles so they get an even distribution of garlic mash and sauce on it.
 Cook it for about 2-3 minutes

 *Nutritional information is calculated using online tools and is an estimate*

 Disclaimer: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 While I appreciate the support - please try to buy your items locally if possible to support your local shops (chances are they are cheaper locally as well!) 🙂